pbs-assess/stockseasonr/README.md

 ## Summary

-*stockseasonr* is intended to generate seasonal predictions of stock composition and stock-specific abundance using spatially-stratified data.
+Mixed-stock fisheries are common, requiring biologists to account for stock composition when describing distributions or abundance.
+In the case of migratory populations (e.g., salmon) the contribution of different stocks can change seasonally. stockseasonr is intended to generate seasonal predictions of stock composition and stock-specific abundance using spatially-stratified data.
 Currently interannual variation is accounted for using random intercepts.
-Model matrices are generated using *mgcv* and models are fit using *TMB*.
+Briefly, it uses splines implemented in mgcv to account for seasonal effects, then fits a model in TMB assuming composition data follow a Dirichlet-multinomial distribution and catch data follow a negative binomial distribution.